WandoCode/audiophile-frontend/readme.md

 # Audiophile

-This repo contains the code for the frontend of the [audiophile website](https://wandocode.github.io/audiophile-frontend/#/audiophile-frontend/).
+This repo contains the code for the frontend of the [audiophile website](https://audiophile-frontend-eta.vercel.app/).
 The goal of this website is mainly to show off some of my web development skills.

 ## Backend

 The backend for this project can be found on this repo: [audiophile-backend](https://github.com/WandoCode/audiophile-backend).

-It's based on CMS Strapi that I set up: [see readme](https://github.com/WandoCode/audiophile-backend).
+It's based on **CMS Strapi** that I set up: [see readme](https://github.com/WandoCode/audiophile-backend).

 ## Hightlighted skills in this project

+- React with React context and react-query
 - Typescript
-- React with React context
 - Storybook for the main reused components (not deployed)
 - SCSS (BEM)
-- Custom Form validation with RegEx
+- Custom Form validation with _RegEx_

-NB: The 'nextjs' branch contains the functional NextJS version of the website that I used to discover the NextJS framework in details.
+NB: The 'nextjs' branch contains a functional NextJS version of the website that I used to discover the _NextJS_ framework in details.
 It's not deployed.

 ## Main features

 ### Responsive

-The website works on desktop, tablet and mobile (last version of Chromimum or Firefox).
+**Fully responsive**: the website works on desktop, tablet and mobile (last version of Chromimum or Firefox).

+### Accessibility

+All the website is accessible with **keyboard only**.
+I used arias attributes to improve **navigation for screen readers**.

+### Unit tests

+I wrote unit tests for the all components with **Vitest** and **testing-library**.

+### Custom 'toast' message (in-page notification)

+When adding item to the cart, a toast message will appear (no library).
+I used the 'framer-motion' library to animate it.

 ### Datas persistence